A key reason many people avoid going to court is the perceived cost of legal action.

 As outlined above, offers of compromise and Calderbank letters can also help minimise your exposure to the other side’s legal costs depending on the strength of your case.

-Discuss the issue of costs today with personal injury specialists BPC Lawyers.
+Discuss the issue of costs today with our Sydney personal injury lawyers at BPC Lawyers.